publiccodenet/process-code-software-procurement/phases/02-discovery-research-problem-statement.md

 # 2. Discovery research and problem statement

+> Read this regardless of your procurement approach.
 ## Goals

 1. To bring key stakeholders into the procurement process and draw on their expertise.